elec-e8408-mini-project-2025/project-documentation/README.md

 - The system MAY use other hardware

-- If the clock runs out of sync due to power loss the system SHALL synchronize its time when syncing to the RPi
+- If the clock runs out of sync due to power loss the system MUST synchronize its time when syncing to the RPi

 ## Software-system Attributes